 Circling back to the established fact that this is a life insurance product, its special design is what allows it to build high cash value early in the policy.
 We aren’t talking about a typical whole life policy that can take decades to slowly build cash value like the undetectably incremental process of metamorphosis.
 Instead, we are using a policy that front-loads the cash value, so your growth is more like the launch track on a roller coaster that accelerates the train to its full speed quickly.

-With Privatized Banking, the life insurance component that we are maximizing is the cash value, a place to store liquid capital.
+With The Privatized Banking Concept, the life insurance component that we are maximizing is the cash value, a place to store liquid capital.